 Everyone inside turns to look at us.
 We’ve just walked smack dab into league night.
 There are about 20 people in there and 10 of them are wearing team dart shirts that say, “Hooray A One” on the back.
-The other half are in civilian clothes but they are the other team.
+The other half are in civilian clothes but are still recognizable as a dart team.
 Two women are facing off at the only board in use.
 They are staring at us.
 We freeze.
 They all freeze.
 The only person working there gets up and quietly shows us to a table.
 The action resumes.
 We order a beer and a coke and watch them play, debating whether or not we can throw on one of the other boards.
 We know what this is like, when you’re throwing league darts and two yokels walk in and start chucking and carrying on at one of the other boards.
 It’s annoying.
 We decide that we can’t be those yokels and google OTHER darts bars.

 Jesus god in heaven this was a long day.